-The rights of indigenous peoples are now recognised by the international community.
+The rights of indigenous peoples are now recognized by the international community.
 But when it comes to education, the legacy of past discrimination has not been tackled.

 Sweden is a case in point.
 It is, proportionately, the largest supplier of Overseas Development Assistance in the world.
 It devotes billions to the cause of quality, equitable education overseas.
 But it has not turned its gaze inwards.
-UNESCO has classified all four Sami languages in Sweden as ‘endangered’.
-The UN has criticised the small amount of funding available for Sami language teachers.
+UNESCO has classified all four Sami languages in Sweden as'endangered'.
+The UN has criticized the small amount of funding available for Sami language teachers.

-Tools such as the ILO’s Indigenous and Tribal Peoples Convention No. 169 have the power to bind states to the protection of indigenous peoples’ rights.
-ILO 169 rightly emphasises the importance of providing communities with a voice in the development and implementation of education programmes.
+Tools such as the ILO's Indigenous and Tribal Peoples Convention No. 169 have the power to bind states to the protection of indigenous peoples' rights.
+ILO 169 rightly emphasizes the importance of providing communities with a voice in the development and implementation of education programs.
 Amongst the countries missing from its list of signatories are Canada, the United States, Australia, New Zealand, and Sweden.